filipesilva/fdb/README.md

 `fdb read glob-pattern` forces a read of the (real, not mount) paths.
 This is useful when you add or update readers and want to re-read those files.

-## Demos

-Below is some cool stuff that you can do with FileDB.
-If you want to follow these demos, add their dir as a mount.

-- WIP [`~/demos/nutrition`](./demos/nutrition/README.md): make your own nutrition tracking system
-- TODO `~/demos/email`: sync all of your emails locally, connect them with your notes
-- TODO `~/demos/code-analysis`: read AST for clj files, query it to find what fns are affected when a given fn changes
-- TODO `~/demos/webapp`: serve a webapp for your fdb, put it online, go nuts

-I'm still working on more demos, mostly around my own usecases.
-I'll add them here when they are done.

 ## Reference